 As part of the Mentoring Program, discussions take place between the TAC and the doctoral researcher at least once a year, with some of the meetings occurring without the main supervisor.
 The results of the talks are recorded and shall regard the status, next steps, and further career development of the doctoral researcher.
 The TAC shall ensure quality supervision, good scientific practice and equal opportunity according to the guidelines of the Max Planck Society and FSU.

-The doctoral researchers are also supported by the IMPRS coordinators, the Graduate Academy of FSU and their peer group at the MPI for the Science of Human History.
+The doctoral researchers are also supported by the IMPRS coordinators, the Graduate Academy of FSU and their peer group at the MPI of Geoanthropology.
 They have their representative on the Managing Board of the IMPRS-SHH and in the PhD net of the Max Planck Society.